destinmoulton/wp-plugins-api/README.md

 A REST API to access Events Manager data.

 ### Features
-Provides REST endpoints to perform queries on events.
+Provides REST endpoints to perform event queries.
 Data is presented as JSON.

-This does not allow the creation/submission of events.
+This API does not allow the creation/submission of events.

 ### Configuration
 Rename or copy `app/config.template.php` to `app/config.php`.
 Alter the database configuration values to match your Wordpress installation.